 - Night hours and night work

-ARTICLE 69. - For the purposes of working life, “night” means the part of the day beginning not later than 20.000 hours and ending not earlier than 6.00 hours, and lasting not longer than 11 hours in any case.
+ARTICLE 69 - For the purposes of working life, "night" means the part of the day beginning not later than 20.000 hours and ending not earlier than 6.00 hours and lasting no longer than 11 hours in any case.

 Night work for employees must not exceed seven and a half hours.

 Suitability of employees for night work shall be certified by a health report to be obtained before they begin work.
 Employees who are employed on night work shall be subjected by the employer to a periodic health examination at least once every two years.
-The costs of employees’ health examinations shall be met by the employer.
+The employer shall meet the costs of employees' health examinations.

-The employer shall assign, to the extent possible, the employee who presents documentary evidence that his health has been impaired because of night work to a suitable job in the day shift.
+To the extent possible, the employer shall assign the employee who presents documentary evidence that their health has been impaired because of night work to a suitable job in the day shift.

 In establishments where operations are carried on day and night by alternating shifts of employees, the alternation of shifts must be so arranged that employees are engaged on night work for not more than one week and are then engaged on day work the following week.
 Alternation of work on night and day shifts may also be carried out on a two-week basis.